The best places to visit in Kenya

 Swahili name: Nyati

 The only member of the cattle family in Africa, the African Buffalo is similar to domestic Asian buffalo and closely related to domestic cattle.
 Powerfully built with a bulk of 900 kg (1,764 lb) and heavy splayed horns, he is famed for his unpredictable temperament.
 Indeed hunters regard the Buffalo as the most dangerous of animals even though animals such as the hippopotamus and crocodile have taken far more human lives.
-Buffalo are the most numerous of the Big Five with a continent-wide population estimated at over 1 million and are highly conspicuous on most Kenyan safaris
+Buffalo are the most numerous of the Big Five with a continent-wide population estimated at over 1 million and are highly conspicuous on most Kenyan safaris - Leopard

 Panthera Pardus